 Our top ten Five Finger Death Punch songs looks at a band who are one of the most popular mainstream metal bands of today who are from Las Vegas and have released eight albums since their formation in 2005.
 The band’s line-up consists of vocalist Ivan Moody, guitarist Zoltan Bathory, bassist Chris Kael, guitarist Andy James, and drummer Charlie Engen.

 They released their debut album The Way of the Fist in 2006 which was followed by War is the Answer in 2009.
 Their third record American Capitalist was released a year later Their next album was a two-part record with both parts being released in 2013.
 This was titled The Wrong Side of Heaven and the Righteous Side of Hell.
 Their next album Got Your Six was released in 2015.
 In 2017 they released their next record A Decade of Destruction, And Justice For None.
 The next album F8 was released in 2019.
 They are reportedly working on a ninth album as well as a re-recording of their debut album.

-Five Finger Death Punch combine a wide variety of styles that make up a unique mixt hat all adds up to a classic modern metal sound.
-They combine melody with heaviness and have an aggressive style which is a perfect accompaniment to their lyrics which are often dark in nature, often dealing with real life hardships that the band have been through in their personal lives.
-As a result of this they have built up a large and loyal following of fans, many of whom are of the younger generation who have grown up with their music.
+Five Finger Death Punch combines a wide variety of styles that make up a unique mix all adding up to a classic modern metal sound.
+They combine melody with heaviness and have an aggressive style which is a perfect accompaniment to their lyrics which are often dark in nature, often dealing with real-life hardships that the band has been through in their personal lives.
+As a result of this, they have built up a large and loyal following of fans, many of whom are of the younger generation who have grown up with their music.